-Limited Stores LLC, parent of U.S. women's apparel chain The Limited, said on Tuesday it filed for bankruptcy, the latest brick-and-mortar retailer to reorganize as shoppers shift to fast-fashion retailers and online competitors.
-Limited Stores said it also agreed to a "stalking horse" bid for its intellectual property and some related assets from an affiliate of private equity firm Sycamore Partners.
+Limited Stores LLC has filed for bankruptcy, the latest brick-and-mortar retailer to reorganize as shoppers shift to fast-fashion retailers and online competitors.
+Limited confirmed that it has agreed to a “stalking horse” bid for its intellectual property from an affiliate of private equity firm Sycamore Partners.

 A “stalking horse” bid is a starting or minimum bid for an asset of a distressed company from a bidder chosen by the company.
 Such bids are aimed at preventing low bids for a distressed company’s assets.

 Limited Stores, which filed for Chapter 11 protection in the Delaware bankruptcy court, said on Friday it would close all its about 250 brick-and-mortar stores, effective Sunday.